Szepietowo

 Szepietowo is a town in Wysokie Mazowieckie County, Podlaskie Voivodeship, in north-eastern Poland.
 It is the seat of the gmina (administrative district) called Gmina Szepietowo.
-It lies approximately 6 km south of Wysokie Mazowieckie and 51 km south-west of the regional capital Białystok.

 Szepietowo has a population of 2,412.
 It gained town status on 1 January 2010.

+Transport

+Szepietowo lies on national road 66 which connects it to Wysokie Mazowieckie and Bielsk Podlaski.

+Szepietowo has a station on the important Polish railway line no. 6, connecting Zielonka in the Warsaw metropolitan area with Białystok and Kuźnica.